lee-borlace/tech2021/readme.md

 ## Variable files
 Variable files are gitignored.
 After going down the wrong path I realised this and switched from variable files to injecting via environment variables.

-## Script executable permissions
+## Bash script executable permissions
 If you want to be able to execute a bash script from Github actions, it needs to be marked as executable within git.
-To do this from the command line before commiting, you can do this :
+To do this from the command line before commiting, you can do it as follows.
+I had done that but reverted to powershell.

 `git update-index --chmod=+x terraform.sh`